Does InboxPolicy Have a Free Plan?

 How does the $0.01 per-call trial work?

 There's no separate trial product.
 The x402 flow itself is the trial: a keyless request to the API returns an HTTP 402 status with machine-readable payment requirements.
-The calling agent pays $0.01 in USDC on Base via an X-PAYMENT header, then receives its send-decision plus an on-chain settlement receipt.
+The calling agent pays $0.01 in USDC on Base via a PAYMENT-SIGNATURE header, then receives its send-decision plus an on-chain settlement receipt.

 For agent-native use there's also an MCP server exposing decide_send, verify_email, batch tools, and usage, plus a REST API with idempotency keys, per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.